BuhDuy256/mtatft-data-collector/README.md

 **Controlled By**: `ENRICH_ACCOUNT` parameter (`on`/`off`)

-**Purpose**: Fetch and update player account information
+**Purpose**: Fetch and update player account information for players missing data

 **Process** (when enabled):
-1. Get all player PUUIDs from database
+1. Query players WHERE `game_name IS NULL` OR `tag_line IS NULL`
+2. Skip if all players already have account info
-2. Stream fetch account data from Riot Account API:
+3. Stream fetch account data from Riot Account API:
    - Fetch `gameName` and `tagLine`
    - Update player record immediately
-3. Handle 404 errors gracefully (account not found)
+4. Handle 404 errors gracefully (account not found)

+**Smart Incremental Updates**:
+- Only fetches data for players missing account info
+- Safe to run multiple times - won't re-fetch existing data
+- Ideal for incremental data collection across multiple runs

 **When to Enable**:
 - ✅ Need player display names for analysis
 - ✅ Want to track specific players by name
 - ✅ Building leaderboards or player profiles
+- ✅ Filling in gaps from previous runs

 **When to Disable**:
 - ❌ Only need match data, not player identities
+- ❌ All players already have account info
-- ❌ Want faster collection (saves ~1.3s per player)
+- ❌ Want faster collection
 - ❌ Reducing API call volume

-**Output**: Players updated with Riot ID (gameName#tagLine)
+**Output**: Only missing players updated with Riot ID (gameName#tagLine)

 ### Stage 4: League Enrichment (Optional)

 **Controlled By**: `ENRICH_LEAGUE` parameter (`on`/`off`)

-**Purpose**: Fetch and update current league statistics
+**Purpose**: Fetch and update current league statistics for players missing data

 **Process** (when enabled):
-1. Get all player PUUIDs from database
+1. Query players WHERE `updated_at IS NULL` (never enriched)
+2. Skip if all players already have league info
-2. Stream fetch league data from Riot League API:
+3. Stream fetch league data from Riot League API:
    - Filter for `RANKED_TFT` queue only
    - Extract: tier, rank, LP, wins, losses, flags
-   - Update player record immediately
+   - Update player record immediately with timestamp
-3. Skip players without ranked data
+4. Skip players without ranked data

+**Smart Incremental Updates**:
+- Only fetches data for players never enriched (updated_at IS NULL)
+- Safe to run multiple times - won't re-fetch existing data
+- Ideal for incremental data collection across multiple runs
+- Players from Stage 1 get initial tier, this stage enriches with full details

 **When to Enable**:
-- ✅ Need current rank information for analysis
+- ✅ Need detailed rank information for analysis
 - ✅ Building rank distribution statistics
 - ✅ Filtering players by skill level
+- ✅ Filling in gaps from previous runs

 **When to Disable**:
 - ❌ Only analyzing historical match data
 - ❌ Player ranks from Stage 1 are sufficient
+- ❌ All players already have league info
 - ❌ Want much faster collection (most expensive stage)
 - ❌ Processing old matches (ranks change over time)